New Data Reveals PPC Ad Campaigns Are Rebounding

 During that same period, however, people became increasingly reliant on social media to connect to their family and friends.
 People began to flock to WhatsApp, Facebook, Facebook Messenger, and Instagram, helping Facebook grow its active user base to a new record of 2.6 billion monthly active users.
 The recent growth also includes the largest recent growth the company has seen in the valuable North American and European markets, where it’s struggled to grow in recent years.

 There is no hiding that as COVID-19 interrupts normal operations, many small businesses and advertisers will be forced to make decisions quickly.
-While it may be a long road back to normalcy, there’s been emerging hope for advertisers that are finding more customers online than they were in the early days of this crisis.
+While it may be a long road back to normalcy, advertisers are starting to find more customers online than they were in the early days of this crisis—offering hope that ramping up accounts may be in the not-too-distant future.
+And when you're ready to ramp up your Facebook ads, feel free to refer to our post on Facebook ads account recovery.

 Data in this report is based on a sample of 13,821 US-based WordStream client accounts in all verticals who were advertising on Google Ads and Microsoft Advertising from February to April 2020.